 Information to get started

-During the term of an apprenticeship or traineeship parties may seek assistance or support from the Department of Education and Training or their Australian Apprenticeship Support Network (AASN) provider.
-There are also various organisations available to provide support to employers, apprentices and trainees when more serious concerns arise.
+During the term of an apprenticeship or traineeship, an employer, apprentice or trainee, may seek assistance or support from the Department of Employment, Small Business and Training, their Australian Apprenticeship Support Network (AASN) provider or, for more serious concerns, various other organisations.

 Who can help?

-Some of the issues facing employers and apprentices or trainees that the department (or their AASN provider) can provide assistance with are:
+Some of the issues facing employers, apprentices or trainees that the department (or their AASN provider) can provide assistance with are: